 The Audi Innovation Award is a competition for design research and the highlighting of innovative ideas.
-The competition, led by Audi Middle East in partnership with Dubai Design Week, aims to empower regional designers while archiving intellectual progress in the region.
+The competition, led by Audi Middle East, aims to empower regional designers while archiving intellectual progress in the region.

 When designing objects that enhance our lifestyles, designers globally are being summoned to reduce, reuse or recycle.
 Designing circularly means pushing ahead of the competition, by creating objects that combine all three to enhance our quality of life now, and in the future.
 From the brand that is consistently raising global benchmarks, the Audi Innovation Award invites designers living across the Middle East to submit design objects that are designed with circularity in mind, to lead the world into a sustainable industrial revolution.